inomera/telco-commons-kafka/README.md

 ![Build](https://github.com/inomera/telco-commons-kafka/workflows/Build/badge.svg)

 Telco Commons Kafka is a lightweight, Spring-friendly Kafka integration library designed for enterprise-scale messaging systems.
-It provides seamless support for multiple serialization formats including JSON, Keyo, Protobuf, and Smile, Avro(next minor version) and offers ready-to-use configuration properties for both producers and consumers.
+It provides seamless support for multiple serialization formats including JSON, Kryo, Protobuf, and Smile, Avro(next minor version) and offers ready-to-use configuration properties for both producers and consumers.
 With a focus on simplicity, type-safety, and flexibility, this library makes it easy to build reactive and event-driven microservices using Apache Kafka and Spring Boot.

 # Version Compatability